The benefits of publishing in the Journal of Herbmed Pharmacology:

-Original research papers can also be published in a brief format.
+Notice: Original research papers can also be published in a brief format.
 Submitted papers that are of interest but are not acceptable as a full-length original contribution are offered by the editor to be published in this section.
 Also, the authors can primarily submit their papers for consideration of publication in this section.
 An unstructured abstract not longer than 200 words is required for this section.
 The body of the manuscript should not exceed 2000 words, and no heading or subheading should be used.
 Tables and/or Figures should be limited to 2 ones and references to 15 in maximum.

 This section should clearly and briefly (up to 600 words) provide an adequate background with relevant references, avoiding a detailed literature survey or a summary of the results.
 The last paragraph should address the main objectives of the work.